 - Allow Anonymous Posting: Disable this to require a user to register for an account to post a topic or a reply

-Once you’ve done this, it’s good to create a number of sample forums, topics, and replies, preferably from several different user accounts, before you start to tweak the design.
+Once you’ve done this, it’s good to create a number of sample forums, topics, and replies (preferably from several different user accounts) before you start to tweak the design.
 With dummy data you’ll be more likely to spot things that need fixing with CSS, particularly on mobile devices.
+Lucky for you, if you’ve chosen to use the Total theme sample demo you’re all set to move on to customizations!

 As mentioned earlier, bbPress is easy to extend through a large number of plugins.
-Here are some to consider.
+Here are a handful we think you might like to consider to add more features and options to your forums.

 GD bbPress Tools